-The negligence or strict liability claim against the owner or keeper of the dangerous dog is subject to the normal rules of dog bite claims.
-For more information on pursuing these claims, you can visit our main page on dog bites here.
-One important thing to know if you or your child has been injured in an apartment complex dog attack case is that there may be insurance coverage when, in other cases, there sometimes is not.
-Many tenants do not realize this and so will attempt to negotiate a small settlement with the dog owner without the involvement of insurance.
+An important thing to know in dog bite cases is whether or not insurance is available.
+Many tenants do not realize this and negotiate a small settlement with the dog owner without the involvement of insurance.
 Fortunately, many apartment complexes now require that tenants purchase renter’s insurance through companies such as Geico, State Farm, and others.
 Most renters insurance policies in turn provide a minimum of $100,000 in liability coverage.
 This means that if the renter’s dog caused you or your family member damage, and the renter can be held legally liable, the insurance company has to pay a settlement or verdict up to the maximum amount of the policy.
 This can make a huge difference in trying to get your life back on track after a serious attack.

-Another interesting aspect of apartment complex dog bite claims is that under certain circumstances, the apartment complex itself can be held liable for your physical harms and financial losses.
+Another interesting aspect of a dog bite claim in an apartment complex is that under certain circumstances, the complex itself can be held liable for your physical harms and financial losses.
 The seminal case on this subject in North Carolina is Holcomb v.
 Colonial Associates, L.L.C..
 What Holcomb and other cases like it indicate is that if the landlord is aware that his or her tenant is keeping a dangerous dog, and the landlord has a contractual right to remove the dangerous dog, the landlord can be held legally liable if the dog attacks an innocent victim.
 It is essentially a negligence case because the landlord failed to protect the community.

 Maginnis Howard offers free consultations to all personal injury victims.
 If you have a dog bite case taking place at an apartment complex, reach out to our office.
 If we represent you, we will do so on a contingency basis – meaning you don’t owe anything unless we win.
 To schedule a free consultation, call our office at (919) 526-0450 or send a message through our contact page.